Krasnomakov-Bureau-Info/cogSOC/README.md

 ## 🧬 Evolution Path

-1. 🟢 Live tracking and informing
+1. 🟢 Live tracking and informing (conceptual/analytical)
-2. 🟡 Active incident responding
+2. 🟡 Active incident responding (simulated/analytical)
-3. 🔴 Countering and following threats (attack stage)
+3. 🔴 Advanced analytical modeling of adversary TTPs (simulated)

+> **Note:** The "evolution path" above is a conceptual framework for analytical maturity, not a commitment to operational activity.

 ---